Eleven IHPME students received Canada Graduate Scholarships, which are among Canada’s most competitive graduate awards.

 “When I came to Canada alone at 17, I could not have known where my academic path would take me.
 I was fortunate to complete both Bachelors and Masters degrees at McGill University, and earned a Medical Doctorate from U of T. Today, I am proud to be a General Surgery Resident working towards my PhD at U of T. I hope to inspire other students to also pursue their academic dreams as I have.”

-Jillian Macklin, first year PhD student in Health Services Research, Outcomes and Evaluation, with a specialization in Bioethics, (completing year 3 of combined MD/PhD Program)
+Jillian Macklin, first year PhD student in Health Systems Research, Outcomes and Evaluation, with a specialization in Bioethics, (completing year 3 of combined MD/PhD Program)

 “This award is a collective effort of those who have supported, inspired, and given me the space to grow for many years.”